Towards a Fully Automated Pipeline for Short-Term Forecasting of In Situ Coronal Mass Ejection Magnetic Field Structure: Discussion

 Additionally, the boundaries of the ARCANE-detected MO can still differ substantially from the corresponding ICMECAT MO.
 This matters because flux rope fitting results are highly sensitive to interval selection \citep[e.g.][]{al-haddad_2013_magneticfieldconfiguration, al-haddad_2018_fittingreconstructionthirteen}.
 Changes in start/end times can lead to different best-fit parameters and thus different inferred global properties.
 This dependence has been demonstrated in meta-catalog comparisons by \cite{kay_2026_collectioncollationcomparison} and should be considered when interpreting the reconstruction statistics presented here.

 At the same time, this bias can be operationally meaningful.
-If the pipeline preferentially triggers and reconstructs those events for which a flux-rope-based short-term forecast is physically appropriate, then the system may be self-filtering in a beneficial way.
-Moreover, we showed in \cite{rudisser_2025_arcaneearlydetection} that high-impact events (characterized by high magnetic field strength and high speed) are detected more consistently than weaker, slower events, suggesting that the subset captured by the pipeline may be skewed toward operationally relevant cases.
+If NEXUS preferentially triggers and reconstructs those events for which a flux-rope-based short-term forecast is physically appropriate, then the system may be self-filtering in a beneficial way.
+Moreover, we showed in \cite{rudisser_2026_arcaneearlydetectioninterplanetary} that high-impact events (characterized by high magnetic field strength and high speed) are detected more consistently than weaker, slower events, suggesting that the subset captured by NEXUS may be skewed toward operationally relevant cases.
+This effect may be further reinforced by the fact that flux rope MOs are statistically associated with stronger geomagnetic responses than non-flux-rope ejecta \citep[e.g.,][]{zhang_2007_solarinterplanetarysources, yermolaev_2012_geoeffectivenessefficiencycir}.
+Consequently, a pipeline that preferentially identifies events with clear flux rope signatures may implicitly focus on those CMEs that are more likely to be geoeffective.

 It is important to note that not all events contribute equally to the distributions shown at each reconstruction time.
 Because event start times may be updated during the detection process, not all events necessarily persist long enough to reach later reconstruction intervals, and some reconstructions may fail to converge within the real-time constraints, the number of available reconstructions can differ between the 1~h, 2~h, 3~h, 6~h, 12~h and full-event stages.
 In the present analysis, metrics were aggregated per reconstruction time without explicitly weighing in this imbalance.